Are There Orphanages in the US?

 Private and charitable organizations that funded many orphanages in the 1800’s often had their own agenda.
 They saw orphanages as a way to address America’s social problems.
 By teaching the children how to become proper citizens and to value hard work, they believed they could keep them from living an “unsavory” life.
 These practices were often abusive.
 The children were sometimes used for labor, and children of immigrants were forced to reject their culture.

-In the mid-1800’s, a Congregationalist minister named Charles Brace devised a solution for the overcrowded orphanages in large cities.
+In the mid-1800’s, a Congregationalist minister named Charles Brace devised a solution for the overcrowded orphanages in large cities and led the way in orphan adoption.
 He believed that orphans would have a better life if they lived with families rather than in institutions.
 While that line of thinking does reflect what we now know about child development, he missed the mark when he developed the Orphan Train program.

 During the program’s existence, over 200,000 parentless children from eastern cities were placed on “orphan trains” and taken out west.
 When they arrived at destinations such as Nebraska or Texas, adoptive families were waiting to make their selection, sometimes right from the platform.
 If a child wasn’t selected, he reboarded the train and repeated the process at the next stop.